Jean-Jacques Rousseau: In Britain

 On 4 January 1766 Rousseau left Paris with Hume, the merchant De Luze (an old friend of Rousseau), and Rousseau's pet dog Sultan.
 After a four-day journey to Calais, where they stayed for two nights, the travelers embarked on a ship to Dover.
 On 13 January 1766 they arrived in London.
 Soon after their arrival, David Garrick arranged a box at the Drury Lane Theatre for Hume and Rousseau on a night when the King and Queen also attended.
 Garrick was himself performing in a comedy by himself, and also in a tragedy by Voltaire.
 Rousseau became so excited during the performance that he leaned too far and almost fell out of the box; Hume observed that the King and Queen were looking at Rousseau more than at the performance.
 Afterwards, Garrick served supper for Rousseau, who commended Garrick's acting: "Sir, you have made me shed tears at your tragedy, and smile at your comedy, though I scarce understood a word of your language."

-At this time, Hume had a favorable opinion of Rousseau; in a letter to Madame de Brabantane, Hume wrote that after observing Rousseau carefully he had concluded that he had never met a more affable and virtuous person.
+At this time, Hume had a favorable opinion of Rousseau.
+In a letter to Madame de Brabantane, Hume wrote that after observing Rousseau carefully he had concluded that he had never met a more affable and virtuous person.
 According to Hume, Rousseau was "gentle, modest, affectionate, disinterested, of extreme sensitivity".
 Initially, Hume lodged Rousseau in the house of Madam Adams in London, but Rousseau began receiving so many visitors that he soon wanted to move to a quieter location.
 An offer came to lodge him in a Welsh monastery, and he was inclined to accept it, but Hume persuaded him to move to Chiswick.
 Rousseau now asked for Thérèse to rejoin him.

 Meanwhile, James Boswell, then in Paris, offered to escort Thérèse to Rousseau.
-(Boswell had earlier met Rousseau and Thérèse at Motiers; he had subsequently also sent Thérèse a garnet necklace and had written to Rousseau seeking permission to occasionally communicate with her.)
+Boswell had earlier met Rousseau and Thérèse at Motiers.
+He had sent Thérèse a garnet necklace and had written to Rousseau seeking permission to communicate occasionally with her.
 Hume foresaw what was going to happen: "I dread some event fatal to our friend's honor."
 Boswell and Thérèse were together for more than a week, and as per notes in Boswell's diary they consummated the relationship, having intercourse several times.
 On one occasion, Thérèse told Boswell: "Don't imagine you are a better lover than Rousseau."

 Since Rousseau was keen to relocate to a more remote location, Richard Davenport—a wealthy and elderly widower who spoke French—offered to accommodate Thérèse and Rousseau at Wootton Hall in Staffordshire.
 On 22 March 1766 Rousseau and Thérèse set forth for Wootton, against Hume's advice.
 Hume and Rousseau would never meet again.
-Initially Rousseau liked his new accommodation at Wootton Hall, and wrote favorably about the natural beauty of the place, and how he was feeling reborn, forgetting past sorrows.
+Initially Rousseau liked his new accommodation at Wootton Hall and wrote favorably about the natural beauty of the place, and how he was feeling reborn, forgetting past sorrows.